 To view the draft Open Space Strategy click here

-Please note: the submission period closes at 5pm on Friday 13 October 2017
+The submission period closed at 5pm on Friday 13 October 2017.

 What is the ‘open space network’?

 Open spaces are places for recreation and include parks, sports fields, reserves, civic spaces, and the pathways that connect them all.
 Pathways include tracks for people to walk and run, ride bikes, and in some areas, ride horses.
 Together, they form the open space network.

 We’ve come up with a strategic direction, along with five goals that form the basis of the draft strategy.
 The goals are supported by more specific objectives.
 A set of guidelines has been developed to help Council make decisions relating to the open space network in the future.